-- Lunch detention for not providing a note to explain incorrect uniform. - Being sent home to change. - Not being able to participate in various school activities. - After school detention for persistent infringement (7-12 3 times a term unexplained)
+- Lunch detention for not providing a note to explain the incorrect uniform. - Being sent home to change. - Not being able to participate in various school activities. - After-school detention for persistent infringement (7-12 3 times a term unexplained)

 NB: If students are out of uniform, they must carry a note signed by a parent explaining the temporary reason for being out of uniform.
-This note must be co-signed by the student's Deputy Principal, Uniform coordinator or K-6 class teacher.
+The student's Deputy Principal must co-sign this note.